NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 ### Use libcopyoffload

 The [`libcopyoffload` library](https://github.com/NearNodeFlash/nnf-dm/tree/master/daemons/lib-copy-offload) must be linked into the user's compute application.
+See its header file and associated test tool for a description, and example usage, of the API.

 ## Certificate and Per-Workflow Token Details